 Consequently, let us live our Baptisms by which Jesus entered into us and we into Him.
 Let us no longer live for ourselves but for Him Who for our "sakes died and was raised up" (2 Cor 5:15).
 Jesus is "the Way, and the Truth, and the Life" (Jn 14:6).
 For all who are in Him, " 'life' means Christ" (Phil 1:21).
 Live in and for Jesus alone, and bear great fruit.

-Prayer: Father, on the threshold of the two-thousandth anniversary of Jesus' Incarnation, I decide to live and die in Jesus.
+Prayer: Father, I decide to live and die in Jesus.

 Promise: "The law of the spirit, the spirit of life in Christ Jesus, has freed you from the law of sin and death." —Rm 8:2